MartinSWDev/pod-5-week-1-notes/README.md

-# Bootcamp Collaborative GitHub Practice 1
+# POD 5 Collaborative GitHub Practice 1

 ## Introduction
-Welcome to our Bootcamp's Week 1 GitHub task!
+Welcome to our POD 5 GitHub task 1!
 This task is designed to give you hands-on experience with GitHub, a crucial tool in software development.
 You will work in the same repository, which does NOT have branch protections to highlight issues you might encounter.

 ## Objectives
 - Familiarize yourself with basic GitHub operations.